Biden administration makes case for quick Senate vote to avoid rail shutdown

 "There is no substitute in the American transportation system for a functioning freight rail network," Transportation Secretary Pete Buttigieg told CNBC.
 "It wouldn't just bring down our rail system, it would really shutdown our economy."

-Buttigieg and Labor Secretary Marty Walsh are set to meet with Senate Democrats later on Thursday to try to convince them to move quickly.
+Buttigieg, Labor Secretary Marty Walsh and White House legislative director Louisa Terrell were meeting with Senate Democrats on Thursday to try to convince them to move quickly.

+Separate votes are expected this afternoon on the rail and sick leave bills as well as a separate proposal to extend the "cooling off" period before workers could go on strike, aides said.

 "Senators are working morning, noon and night to reach an agreement for us to act on this measure ASAP," Schumer said.
 "The Senate cannot leave until we get the job done."